Velhotes/Vinyl/README.md

 The current version ([0.9](https://github.com/Velhotes/Vinyl/releases/tag/0.9.0)) is currently being used in a project successfully.
 This gives us some degree of confidence it will work for you as well. **Nevertheless don't forget this is a pre-release version**.
 If there is something that isn't working for you, or you are finding its usage cumbersome, please [let us know](https://github.com/Velhotes/Vinyl/issues/new).

 For the 1.0 release, we are planning to have the ability to record requests.
-In the meantime if you don't have any JSON pre recorded response, you should create your own `Track` manually.
+In the meantime if you don't have any JSON pre recorded response, you should create your own `Track` manually (either by code, or with a JSON file).

 ## Roadmap